Funeral Planning

 The Cost Breakdown: Finding Low Cost Cremation

-The cost of direct cremation varies significantly by region and provider type:
+The cost of direct cremation varies by region and provider type:

-While you might see advertisements for cheap cremation near me starting as low as $695, it is vital to check what is included.
-An "all-in" price should ideally cover professional service fees, transportation, the crematory fee, a basic combustible container, and the filing of essential permits.
+You may see advertised prices starting under $1,000 in some markets.
+Always check what is included.
+An "all-in" price should cover the basic service fee, transportation of the deceased, the crematory fee, a basic combustible container, and the filing of essential permits.

 Warning: Some "budget" providers exclude the cost of the death certificate or the "alternative container" (the simple box used for cremation) from their headline price.
 Always ask for an itemized quote.